September 26, 2025

-Managing vendor payments helps your company maintain strong supplier relationships and optimize cash flow.
-As you scale, the vendor payment process becomes more complex, especially when dealing with international vendors or managing a high volume of transactions.
+Managing vendor payments helps your company maintain strong supplier relationships and keep cash flow steady.
+As your business grows, the process becomes more complex, especially when handling international vendors or a high volume of invoices.

 What is a vendor payment?

-A vendor payment is the final step in the purchase-to-pay cycle.
-When your company purchases goods or services from an external supplier, the vendor sends you an invoice, and your business pays it.
+A vendor payment is the final step in the purchase-to-pay (P2P) cycle.
+When your company buys goods or services from a supplier, the vendor issues an invoice, and your business pays it.
+In other words, vendor payments mean settling invoices with suppliers — the point where obligations turn into actual cash outflows.

 Why optimizing vendor payments matters